 Heroin abuse is on the rise, largely due to the increase use and abuse of opioid prescription drugs.
 When those addicted to opioid prescription drugs either cannot obtain or afford expensive prescription drugs, they often turn to heroin, which is a more destructive, cheaper alternative.
-Our approach to heroin rehab employs a medical/psychological/social model of treatment.
+Modern approaches to heroin rehab employ a medical/psychological/social model of treatment.

-Our goal is to assess the patient medically to determine what needs to be done in terms of detox and stabilization, to understand the psychological issues that the patient may be experiencing and to also understand the social environment the patient experiences in their day-to-day life.
-With a thorough understanding of these issues, we are able to help people dependent on heroin learn what triggers their use from all three perspectives and help them in term lead lives free from heroin.
+In general, treatment centers assess the patient medically and psychologically to determine what needs to be done to stabilize the client.
+They will seek to understand the psychological issues that the patient may be experiencing and also the social environment the patient experiences in their day-to-day life.
+With a thorough understanding of these issues, they are able to help people dependent on heroin learn what triggers their use from all three perspectives and help them in turm lead lives free from heroin.

 Americans over age 12 used heroin in the last year.

 increase in heroin use rates over the past decade.

 increase in heroin overdose deaths over the past decade.

 of heroin overdose deaths involve at least one other drug.

 Heroin is a seriously addictive substance and those addicted to it often experience a loss of normal relations with friends, family and associates.
 Work may be strained or those dependent may be unemployed.
 If you feel this describes you, you may need heroin rehab.
 If, however, you find you cannot feel “normal” without heroin, if you’ve been admitted to a hospital for overdose or if it is causing you to engage in criminal behavior to obtain the drug, you should seek treatment right away.